ribokit/M2seq/README.md

     m2seqplot('3_M2seq/simple_files/RTB005_P4P6.reactivity.rdat');

-Compare the resulting plot to the 2D plot in the `ExampleResults` folder (you may need to unzip `ExampleResults.zip`): `Example2D.eps`
+Compare the resulting plot to the 2D plot in the `ExampleResults` folder: `Example2D.eps`

 It should look something like this: